 Electronic Devices (Policy 237) - Cell phones, smart watches and other electronic devices (gaming systems, iPods, tablets, etc.) may be brought to school, but the use of such items is prohibited during school hours.
+Cell phones/all electronics to be in the student's backpack turned off from the school door (AM) to school door (PM).
 Laser pointers and attachments are prohibited.
 Cell phones and electronic devices must be powered off and kept in students' backpacks while on school grounds during the entire school day.

-- First Offense: Student will be asked to turn off the electronic device and put it away in the backpack as policy states. - Second Offense: Student's electronic device will be stored/held with the homeroom teacher and returned to the student at the end of the school day. - Three or More Offenses: These cases will be handled by administration on an individual basis however consequences could include the parent/guardian picking up the electronic device, activity restriction, and/or suspension.
+- First Offense: Students will be asked to turn off the electronic device and put it away in the backpack as policy states. - Second Offense: Student's electronic device will be stored/held with the homeroom teacher and returned to the student at the end of the school day. - Three or More Offenses: These cases will be handled by administration on an individual basis however consequences could include the parent/guardian picking up the electronic device, activity restriction, and/or suspension.